Groenekan

 Groenekan is a village in the Dutch province of Utrecht.
 It is a part of the municipality of De Bilt, and lies about 3 km west of Bilthoven.

 History

 It was first mentioned in 1607 as De Groene Kan, and is a reference to an inn with a green pot as display.
 Groenekan was a road village in a peat excavation area to the east of the Vecht.
 In 1840, it was home to 237 people.

 In 1863, Groenekan was cut in two by the Utrecht-Hilversum railway line.
 Two railway stations were built, but closed in 1922 and 1938.
-Between 1867 and 1870, two forts were built near Groenekan as part of the Stelling van Amsterdam: Fort Voordorp and Fort Ruigenhoek.
+Between 1867 and 1870, two forts were built near Groenekan as part of the New Dutch Waterline: Fort Voordorp and Fort Ruigenhoek.
 Between 1914 and 1918, and 1939 and 1940, bunkers were constructed around the village.